khchu93/YOLOv8-object-detection-on-a-cat-dataset/README.md

-# YOLOv8-object-detection-on-a-cat-dataset
+# YOLOv8-object-detection-on-a-cat-dataset 🐱

+## Description of the project
-🐱 YOLOv8 Object Detection on Cat Dataset (Inspired by Computer Vision Engineer Tutorial) 📌 Overview
+YOLOv8 Object Detection on Cat Dataset (Inspired by Computer Vision Engineer Tutorial) 📌 Overview

 This repository is part of my Computer Vision learning journey.